-Melbourne might be my favourite city on the planet.
-Sure I’ve not been to enough places to make that call in any kind of official capacity but having lived there for a year and been back to visit once since, it’s definitely a home away from home and has a special place in my heart.
+Melbourne* might be my favorite city on the planet.
+Sure I’ve not been to enough places to make that call in any kind of official capacity but having lived there for a year and been back to visit once since it’s definitely a home away from home and has a special place in my heart.
 Great people, a great variety of types of everything (from super shiny slick restaurants to the best little hipster cafes and everything in between), big high street stores to independent designers.
 It’s got beaches and it’s not too far from mountains if you want to ski in the winter, public transport and a bike will get you pretty much everywhere, there are parks around every second corner and the people are friendly and most importantly – really genuine.

 Making friends in Melbourne

 Making friends as an adult can be hard, even if you’ve lived somewhere you’re entire life.
 I think Melbourne is easier than most places I’ve lived, people seemed to be really open to just adopting new friends in any situation.
 But it can be hard to know where to start, especially if you don’t find yourself bumping into those friendly faces.
 GirlCrew is the perfect back-up plan.
 It was set up to make a few new friends for nights out on the town, but it quickly evolved into the place to go for some new female friends for any kinds of social activities.
 It started in Dublin but the Melbourne group is well established and one of our most active thanks to some super members, crazy lovely admins and one of our most dedicated community managers in the world – big hat tip thank you nod to Jackie.
 The group is open to all women over 25 years and with no upper age limit.
 There are always new members joining so don’t feel worried about everyone already knowing each other.
 We’ve all been newbies once!
 Join the Melbourne crew here or check out our other city groups here.